Table of Contents

 A social worker through DCCI provides counseling services and advice to primary caregivers.
 Ensuring the caregiver is receiving the aid he or she needs is also a priority.

 Eligible applicants are accepted as funds become available in the order in which they applied.
 Once accepted to the program, a program orientation meeting, which is mandatory, will take place at the DC Office on Aging.
+Please make note, one must wait until an orientation is scheduled, with orientations taking place two to three times a year.
 This meeting will cover the requirements of the program, the services that are accessible, and how the Caregiver Flex Account works.
 The In-Home Assessment is also scheduled at this time, which will include completing a Caregiver Support Plan.